mydatahack/learning-react-habitat-by-example/README.md

 Learning [react-habitat](https://github.com/DeloitteDigitalAPAC/react-habitat) library by creating a simple app. react-habitat is an open-source library created by [Deloitte](https://www2.deloitte.com/). useful if you want to mount multiple components in a page.
 The main features that we are using in this repo is:

 - Mounting multiple components in a single HTML page
-- Sharing prop data between component through data attributes on html
+- Experiments on sharing prop data between component through data attributes on html
 - Adding custom css for styling